 Mountaineer, photographer, writer, editor, historian, archivist

-This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography in 2000.

 John Dobrée Pascoe was born at Christchurch on 26 September 1908, the elder of twin sons of Effie Denham and her husband, Guy Dobrée Pascoe, a prominent solicitor.
 After primary education at Sumner School, John attended Christ’s College (1921–27).
 Always slightly uncomfortable in conformist institutions, he found his greatest enjoyment at school in cross-country running.
 On leaving, he joined his father’s legal firm and studied law, but failed to graduate.
 His future career was largely built upon self-education.
 Initially his energies continued to go into harriers and he represented Canterbury in 1930–31.

 In 1928, as training for running and weekend relief from the boredom of law, Pascoe joined the Canterbury Mountaineering Club and began tramping in the foothills of the Torlesse and Craigieburn ranges.
 Before long he had graduated to longer, more perilous trips among the mountains and passes of the Waimakariri, Rangitata and Rakaia headwaters.
 During the 1930s, particularly at Christmas and Easter, he would set off with a party of two or three mates to explore little-known valleys and conquer unclimbed peaks.
 In an area where there were few huts or marked routes and fierce nor’wester storms were common, he showed remarkable stamina, courage and a fine judgement in reading a compass, interpreting the weather and navigating routes.
 His major mountaineering achievement in this period was his conquest of Mt Evans on New Year’s day 1934.
 This was his third attempt on what was then the highest discrete unclimbed peak in New Zealand.